Brennall/HFH-SRD/Chapter07.md

 Arrow Slit/Window**				10gp

-Door, wood (3’ x 7’)**				10gp
+Door, wood (3' x 7')**				10gp

-Door, reinforced wood (3’ x 7’)**		20gp
+Door, reinforced wood (3' x 7')**		20gp

-Door, iron/stone (3’ x 7’)**			50gp
+Door, iron/stone (3' x 7')**			50gp

-Door, secret (3’ x 7’)**			By material x5
+Door, secret (3' x 7')**			By material x5

-Floor/Roof, flagstone or tile (10’ x 10’)**	40gp
+Floor/Roof, flagstone or tile (10' x 10')**	40gp

-Floor/Roof, wood (10’ x 10’)**	     		10gp
+Floor/Roof, wood (10' x 10')**	     		10gp

 Shutters (window)**   				5gp

-Shifting Wall (10’ x 10’)**			1000gp
+Shifting Wall (10' x 10')**			1000gp

-Stairs, wood (one flight, 3’ x 10’)**		20gp
+Stairs, wood (one flight, 3' x 10')**		20gp

-Stairs, stone (one flight, 3’ x 10’)**		60gp
+Stairs, stone (one flight, 3' x 10')**		60gp
-**Upgrade a structure to include these at time of construction for 25% of the accessories’ base cost
+**Upgrade a structure to include these at time of construction for 25% of the accessories' base cost

 ### When drawing up plans for a stronghold, note that different kinds of structures will have different thicknesses of stone.
-Most buildings have walls 1-2’ feet thick, while towers and similar outposts have 5’ thick walls.
-Keeps have the thickest walls of all, at 10’ thick.
+Most buildings have walls 1-2' feet thick, while towers and similar outposts have 5' thick walls.
+Keeps have the thickest walls of all, at 10' thick.

 In addition to the building costs, the adventurer will need to hire at least one engineer (250gp/month) per 100,000gp cost of the stronghold.
 The time required to construct a stronghold depends entirely on its total price.
 For every 500gp it will take one day of game time.
 The construction time can be reduced by 25% by paying 50% additional construction costs, or reduced by 50% by paying 100% additional construction costs.
 The construct time cannot be reduced by more than 50%.